bahmutov/cypress-examples/docs/recipes/called-with-object.md

 ## Exact object

-If the method is called with an object, you need to confirm the object separately by yielding it after the match.
+If the method is called with an object, you can do two things: either yield it to the next assertion `deep.equal` or use the Sinon's built-in matching assertion.

 <!-- fiddle Exact object -->